 Ithaca College, B.A.

-John was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the field of Real Estate Law.
+John was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Real Estate Law.
 John has been listed in Best Lawyers since 2017.

 John has long been active in his field and has lectured and participated in numerous forums and panels on affordable housing issues.
 He served as president of the National Housing and Rehabilitation Association from 2003–2005, and is vice chair of the New York Housing Conference, Executive Committee member of the National Housing Conference, director of the New York City Housing Partnership Development Corporation, and member of New York City Department of Housing Preservation and Development’s Neighborhood Investment Advisory Panel.
 He is also a member of the Association of the Bar of the City of New York and has served on its Housing and Urban Development Committee.